Adopt a sato!

 Q: Can you tell me about the personality of the dogs?

-A: We can provide information on the dog's personality as we know it at the current time.
+A: We can provide information on a dog's personality as we know it at the current time.
 However once they arrive from Puerto Rico, personalities can change once they are in a different environment, and most dogs go through an adjustment period.
-If they are being fostered, we will have more information from the foster family.
+If they are in foster homes in the Northeast, we can glean more information from the foster family.
 The Sato Project cannot make any guarantees about how the dog will behave once they arrive in their new home, and we recommend that all adopters be prepared with a patient attitude and be ready to work with your dog.
-To help you transition your dog into your home, we are happy to put you in touch with dog trainers we work with.
+To help you transition your dog into your home, we are happy to recommend dog trainers.

 Q: What is your policy about returning dogs/taking dogs back?

-A: In our Adoption Contract it states that any dog adopted from The Sato Project MUST be returned to us and not placed with another family or shelter without prior consent from us.
-Our policy is to take puppies back within a six (6) month period after adoption and adult dogs, older than two (2) years for up to one (1) year after their adoption.
-Our Adoption Contract also states that any dog(s) adopted from The Sato Project must be kept up to date on annual vaccines, monthly heart worm preventative and flea/tick medications.
+A: Our legally binding Adoption Contract states that any dog adopted from The Sato Project MUST be returned to us and not rehomed or surrendered to a shelter without prior consent from us.
+Our policy is to accept returns of puppies for up to six (6) months after adoption, and adult dogs for up to one (1) year after adoption.
+Adoption is a commitment and adopters must be prepared to care for the dog for its lifetime.
+If your dog has behavioral issues, we can recommend dog trainers.
+Our Adoption Contract also states that any dog(s) adopted from The Sato Project must be kept up to date on exams, vaccines, and preventives by a licensed veterinarian.